We are: a non-profit knowledge sharing network for Community Performance practitioners.

 We curate knowledge about Community Performance which we achieve through two main programmes:

-To complement our Documentation Programme, we also run the Archival Programme in which we archive materials about past and ongoing projects in order to collate existing resources about Community Performance.
+To complement our Documentation Programme, we also run the Archival Programmes in which we archive materials about past and ongoing projects in order to collate existing resources about Community Performance.

 By sharing the knowledge we curate by maintaining an international Online Resource Library, we facilitate a hub that acts as a Community Noticeboard, Evidence Hub, Networking Hub and Resource Bank, that also offers Education & Training and Consultancy, and undertakes Advocacy work.